buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 if `non-strict-mode`, we only do step1 and step2:

-- Check whether the bundle has met the requirements of minNum under each bundle, and reject the pod if negative.
+- Check whether childrens in bundle has met the requirements of minimum number under each bundle, and reject the pod if negative.

 - Check whether the gang has been timeout(check the pod's annotation,later introduced at Permit section), and reject the pod if negative.

-- Check whether the bundle has met the `scheduleCycleValid` check, and reject the pod if negative.
+- Check whether the bundle has met the `scheduleCycleValid` check, and reject the pod if positive.

 - Try update `scheduleCycle`, `scheduleCycleValid`, `childrenScheduleRoundMap` as mentioned above.